New Firstlight Network pricing from 1 April 2025

 Q. How can I be sure I’m getting the best electricity deal for my needs?

 A. You can choose from more than 20 electricity retailers in Tairāwhiti.
 See the full list here.
 Research shows that people who switch regularly can save more.
 Switching retailers is straightforward.
-To find out the best plan for you, visit Powerswitch, a free and independent website:
+To find out the best plan for you, visit this free and independent website: powerswitch.org.nz

 POWERSWITCH